Reference

 When to use

 Start of any task that requires broad codebase understanding.
-This is the single most valuable tool for grounding the agent.
+This is the single most valuable tool for grounding the agent in system-level context.

 Example prompt